huangyz0918/kws-continual-learning/README.md

 ### Start Training

-We use [Neptune](https://app.neptune.ai/) to log the training process, please setup the logging configuration in the `train.py`.
+We use [Neptune](https://app.neptune.ai/) to log the training process, please setup the logging configuration in each training script.

 ```python
     ...